-Exhibit one album or notebook, either 8 1⁄2" x 11" or 12"x12", with a front and back cover.
-The album/notebook must have a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
+Exhibit one album or notebook, either 8 1⁄2" x 11" or 12" x 12", with a front and back cover.
+The album/notebook must have a minimum of 8 pages (front and back, 16 sides), exhibited in page protectors.
+NOTE - the front and back album covers are NOT part of the "page" count.
 "Embellishments" are defined as the decorations or special details and features that add to a page and make it more visually appealing.
-Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc. Advance level exhibitors must use a minimum of 12 embellishments and tell a compelling story with pictures, journaling, and other media.
+Embellishments may include, but are not limited to, ribbon, clips, stickers, special lettering, etc. Advanced level exhibitors must use a minimum of 12 embellishments in their 8 scrapbook pages (a minimum of twelve embellishments on the 8 required scrapbook pages, not twelve per page), 16 sides and tell a compelling story with pictures, journaling, and other media.

-Visual Arts Three-Dimensional Design/Mixed Media: (SF 50348)
+Visual Arts Three-Dimensional Design/Mixed Media (SF 50348)

 Art pieces in this class must be comprised of at least three different media.
 No one medium can make up more than 40% of a piece.
-The piece should be free-standing (not meant to be hung) that is observable on at least three different sides.
+The piece should be either freestanding or should be prepared to be hung.
+It must be observable on at least three different sides.
 Originality and design are important concepts.
 Craft and preformed or assembled projects are not acceptable.
-Due to space limitations, any single exhibit in the Three-Dimensional Design/Mixed Media project should NOT exceed 30" x 48".
+Due to space limitations, any single exhibit in the Three-Dimensional Design/Mixed Media project should NOT exceed 48" x 48".